 Jesus taught us that right motives and loving relationships are at the core of whole and holy living.
 His two greatest commands are to love God with all of our heart, soul, and mind, and to love our neighbors as ourselves.
-These connect serving God and serving others.
+1 These connect serving God and serving others.
 In grace, Scripture also gives us specific rules to guide us in living.
 Jesus taught that keeping these rules is an expression of love for God.
-The Bible condemns legalistic rule-keeping.
+2 The Bible condemns legalistic rule-keeping.
 It emphasizes loving relationships and pure motives in living out these rules.
+3 hospitality, personal integrity, generosity to the poor, care for the oppressed, study of God's Word, accountability to one another, recognition of the rights of others, commitment to justice, regular gathering for worship, and living in harmony.